Xe/site/blog/we-have-go-2.markdown

  - modules
 ---

-I have been using Go since Go 1.4.
+I've been using Go since Go 1.4.
 Since I started using Go so long ago, I’ve seen the language evolve significantly.
 The Go I write today is roughly the same Go as the Go I wrote back when I was still learning the language, but overall it’s evolved and changed into something similar yet different feeling in practice.
-Thinking back over the years, here are some of the biggest ticket items that stand out for me:
+Thinking back over the years, here are some of the biggest ticket items that really changed how I use Go on a daily basis:

 * The compiler rewrite in Go
 * Go modules